jaredly/hexo-admin/Readme.md

   secret: a secret something
 ```

 The `password_hash` is the bcrypt hash of your password.
-You can use [this
-site](https://www.bcrypt-generator.com/) to come up with that, or whatever you
-want.
-The `secret` is used to make the cookies secure, so it's a good idea to
-have it be long and complicated.
+The `secret` is used
+to make the cookies secure, so it's a good idea to have it be long and
+complicated.

+A utility in Hexo admin's Settings can hash your password and generate the `admin`
+section for you.
+Start Hexo and go to `Settings > Setup authentification`
+and fill out your information.
+Copy the generated YAML into your `_config.yml`.

 Once that's in place, start up your hexo server and going to `/admin/` will
 require you to enter your password.